 After six and half years, Lt.
 Gene Hull can finally enter a burning building again.

-Hull, a firefighter of 31 years with the Columbus Fire Department, was diagnosed with synovial sarcoma in 2006, a rare form of joint cancer that wrapped itself around Hull's collarbone and shoulder and forced doctors to amputate his right arm and take some of his right rib cage.
+Hull, a firefighter of 31 years with the Columbus Fire Department, was diagnosed with Synovial sarcoma in 2006, a rare form of joint cancer that wrapped itself around Hull's collarbone and shoulder and forced doctors to amputate his right arm and take out some of his right ribcage.

 Most fire departments in such a situation would decide to let the firefighter go, Hull said.
 Instead, he stayed with the department he had worked at for 31 years and applied for a position in the training division.

 "From that moment on it felt like it was my responsibility to do the best I could," Hull said.

 But with a missing arm and no custom protective gear that could mitigate health hazards in the field, Hull was restricted in his abilities.

 "I'm in training and we do a lot of burning buildings in our training facility," Hull said.
 "And one of the restrictions is that I couldn't go into the burning building cause I didn't have the proper turn out gear. "

 Seeing this, Captain Lynn Martin met with Tommy Johnson, a sales representative from the North America Fire Equipment Company.
 From there, an idea was formed to create custom protective gear to relieve Hull of some limitations placed on him.

 "I talked to [Johnson] and he said 'Yeah, we can ... well, I think we can give that a shot,'" she said.
 "It's all because of the man [Hull] is that I even considered pitching this."